Qorvo/qpg-openthread/qpg6095/doc/README.md

 When inserting the USB cable into your build machine a *DAPLINK* should appear.
 Drag and drop the `.hex` output file to the *DAPLINK* drive and wait \~30sec.
 The QPG6095 will reprogram itself, unmount and remount itself on your host, if the programming succeeded, there should be no `FAIL.txt` file on the remounted drive.

-Alternative ways, such as using a J-Link, to program the QPG6095 are outlined in the documentation package that comes with the QGP6100 development kit.
+Alternative ways, such as using a J-Link, to program the QPG6095 are outlined in the documentation package that comes with the QPG6095 Development Kit.

 ## Interacting with the Thread Network through the CLI